-Startup funding for small businesses is particularly elusive, but that doesn’t mean it’s impossible to get your hands on.
-In fact, you’ve got fourteen stellar startup funding options to choose from.
+Startup funding for small businesses is particularly elusive—as most traditional business loans require one or more years in business—but that doesn’t mean it’s impossible to get your hands on.
+In fact, you’ve got 15 stellar startup funding options to choose from:

-And we’ve compiled a guide to startup business funding sources to help you choose which of these options is the best fit for your new business.
+In this guide, we’ll walk you through the best startup business funding sources to help you choose which of these options is the right fit for your business.

-Originally created to make startup business money more easily accessible to women, minorities, and veterans, the US Small Business Administration’s SBA Microloan program partners with community-based, nonprofit, intermediary lenders to provide small business borrowers with $500 to $50,000.
+Originally created to make startup business funding more easily accessible to women, minorities, and veterans, the U.S. Small Business Administration’s SBA microloan program partners with community-based, nonprofit, intermediary lenders to provide small business borrowers with $500 to $50,000.

 Carrying interest rates between 8% and 13%, and term lengths not to exceed six years, traditional funding with these desirable rates and terms are rarely, if ever, available to brand-new businesses outside of this SBA-subsidized program.

-In addition, SBA Microloan lenders are unique because the Small Business Administration intentionally chooses them to work face-to-face with the startup founders as mentors as well as lenders.
+In addition, SBA microloan lenders are unique because the Small Business Administration intentionally chooses them to work face-to-face with the startup founders as mentors as well as lenders.
 (It’s one of the many advantages of SBA loans.)
-Within this role, microloan providers act not only as a source of money for a new business but also as counselors offering advice on business management, marketing, and finance for the ongoing success of borrowers.
+Within this role, microloan providers act not only as a source of funding for a small business startup, but also as counselors offering advice on business management, marketing, and finance for the ongoing success of borrowers.

-You might see this part coming: With all of those desirable perks comes a lot of competition.
-And that makes the application and approval processes for the SBA Microloan program not only difficult but long.
-Applying for an SBA loan, in general, can take time, and borrowers might find themselves jumping through what feels like unnecessary hoops to stay compliant with the program’s training requirements.
+This being said, however, with all of those desirable perks comes a lot of competition.
+And that makes the application and approval processes for the SBA microloan program not only difficult but long.
+Applying for an SBA loan, in general, can take time, and borrowers might find themselves jumping through what feels like unnecessary hoops to stay compliant with the program’s requirements.

 If you’re looking for a more flexible source of money for your new business, consider a business line of credit.
 Often described as a hybrid between a credit card and a traditional business loan, a line of credit is a pool of money established by the lender with a maximum credit limit.
 You can draw from the line of credit for nearly any business purpose and in any amount, up to the credit limit.

-Beyond this flexibility, here are a few other key advantages of the business line of credit as a source of finance for new businesses:
+Beyond this flexibility, here are a few other key advantages of the business line of credit as a source of startup funding:

-Though many equipment lenders will have minimum requirements for time in business, a fair amount won’t require a minimum time in business to qualify for their equipment financing.
+Though many equipment lenders will have minimum requirements for time in business, a fair amount won’t have a time in business requirement to qualify for their equipment financing.
 For instance, Currency Capital is one of the best equipment lenders out there, and they don’t have a minimum time in business requirement.

 For entrepreneurs with very strong personal credit and a new business idea that you feel really good putting your own finances on the line for, a personal loan for business might be worth considering.
 These options have the advantage of being simple: No hidden fees, no fancy formulas, just a basic personal loan.